davidezeji/aws-networking/README.md

 * Implement AWS region level failover using AWS Route53

 **S3**
-* Hosting website on S3 using custom domain name from GoDaddy
+* Hosting a website on S3 using custom domain name from GoDaddy

 * Hosting HTTPS enabled website using S3 and CloudFront